The History of Dodge Literacy Magnet

 In June, 2003, the contract with the Edison Project was terminated.
 On April 14, 2003, the Board of Education approved the name change to Dodge Literacy Magnet School.
 The goal of the new program was to teach them a love of reading and writing as they explored their full potential in all other curricular areas.

 In November, 2008, a School District bond was passed for new school construction and upgrades to facilities.
 Upon passage of the bond, it was determined that Dodge Literacy Magnet Elementary School would be in Phase 1 of the project and receive an entire new building.
 Construction of the new building was begun in May 2010 and completed in July of 2011.
 On August 16, 2011, the ribbon cutting was held for the new building with enrollment around 400 students.
 The next year, several elementary schools had to be closed in Wichita due to budget concerns.
 One of the schools closed was Bryant Elementary.
 The students from Bryant were split among two different schools, Dodge and OK Elementary.
 Dodge received approximately 150 new students.
-At the time of this writing, 2016, enrollment has continued to stay fairly steady at 580 kids.
+Since then, Dodge enrollment has continued to stay fairly steady at 580 kids.